cmgoffena13/etl-file-loader/README.md

 ## Contributing
 See the [contributing](CONTRIBUTING.md) doc on detailed approaches to add to the repo in regards to development.
 This could be implementing more file formats, another notifier, another database integration, etc.

+## Benchmarks
+I tested a local, 350MB (uncompressed), 2 million row parquet file with indepth validation utilizing a 100k batch size.
+The original file was obtained [here](https://github.com/datablist/sample-csv-files) and you can check the validation with the source configuration at `src/sources/systems/customer/customer.py`.
+Below are the benchmarks for each database.
+ - Postgres: ~124 seconds
+ - MySQL: ~430 seconds
+   - Problem with the publish, let me know what I'm doing wrong there in `src/pipeline/publish/mysql.py`.
+Could easily be as fast as Postgres probably.
+I'm not a MySQL guy.
+ - SQL Server (SqlBulkCopy): ~154 seconds
+ - SQL Server (No SqlBulkCopy): ~2657 seconds
+   - SQL Server Python limitations forced batch size to be 160 records.
+Kill me now.
+ - BigQuery: ~320 seconds
+   - Probably faster with a bigger batch size.
+BigQuery handles big data better.
+Just have to respect memory constraints of FileLoader